 Raglan Artists Studios

-Raglan hosts an annual ‘Raglan Arts Weekend’ over the long weekend, when artists open their studios to visitors, showing techniques, displaying their wares and discussing commissions.
-Outside of this weekend most studios are open by appointment – just ask at the Raglan information centre, or arts centre if you wish to make contact with an artist directly.
+The annual Raglan Arts Weekend is when artists in open their studios to visitors, showing techniques, displaying and selling their works, and negotiating commissioned work.
+Throughout the year most studios are open by appointment – just ask at the Raglan information centre, or arts centre to make direct contact with an artist.